RAJGUPTA28/TrashNet-Classifier/README.md

-# TrashNet-Classifier

-Sorting your waste makes it easier to understand how to reduce your general waste output, identify items that can be reused, and set aside items that should be recycled.

 Failing to segregate trade waste properly means that it will end up mixed in landfills the same way it was mixed in your bins.